mykaylasi/mykaylasi/README.md

 - 👋 Hi, I’m @mykaylasi
-- 👀 Currently, I’m interested in taking my Java skills from beginner to intermediate.
+- 👀 Currently, I’m interested in virtual internships to explore different career paths.
-- 🌱 I’m currently reviewing my old programs to make sure they all run as intended.
+- 🌱 I’m currently enrolled in Lyft's Back End Engineering virtual experience program.
-- 💞️ I’m looking to collaborate on said programs.
-I welcome all advice and tips!
+- 💞️ I welcome all advice and tips!
 - 📫 How to reach me: My LinkedIn is attached to my profile.

 <!---